 Scientists are consistently exploring new ways that cranberries may impact and influence human health.
-With a database of over 600 studies and growing, The Cranberry Institute’s Health Research Library collects and collates research abstracts.
+With a database of almost 900 studies and growing, The Cranberry Institute’s Health Research Library collects and collates research abstracts.
 The database of abstracts may be searched by category or by any keyword you choose.
 In addition, you may also browse through abstracts by year.
 Here is a snapshot and links to the complete database for each key area of investigation.

 Urinary Tract Health and Antibacterial Benefits